dobesv/quarrelly/README.md

-This is a little test project to play with React + GraphQL + MongoDB.
+This is a little test project to play with React + Apollo GraphQL + MongoDB.

 ## Setup